wilsonmar/wilsonmar.github.io/_posts/2018-09-06-git-basics.md

    <a name="Fork"></a>

-3. The forked repository created from a previous run needs to be first deleted from GitHub/GitLab, manually.
+3. The forked repository created from a previous run needs to be first deleted from GitHub/GitLab, manually because there is no "hub delete repo".

-   [ <a href="https://wilsonmar.github.io/git-whoops/#Fork">Whoops</a> ]

-   (Click Settings tab.
+   Click Settings tab.
 Scroll down to click "Delete this repository".
 Type the repo name.
-Click the red "I understand...")
+Click the red "I understand...".

+   [ <a href="https://wilsonmar.github.io/git-whoops/#Fork">Whoops</a> ]

    PROTIP: Click <a target="_blank" href="https://wilsonmar.github.io/git-whoops/">"Whoops"</a> links for instructions on un-doing the commands immediately before the link.
 There is a "Return" link there to get back here and continue.

-   TODO: Automate the above.

-   You may want to un-comment the command to pause to read your response of pressing any key after doing the action stated.
+   Un-comment the command to pause to read your response of pressing any key after doing the action stated.

 4. Use hub to clone before forking.